hadmacker/asd_notes/README.md

 * They're overwhelmed and needs quiet, not demands.
 * Love the child in front of you.
 There isn't a different child hiding inside.
 This is the child you need to love.
 * This is what we're doing now.
+* It must be so frustrating to not be able to say the things you’re thinking.

 ## Showing signs of impending meltdown or event